BAE-Systems-HAIKU/HAIKU/docs/software_framework.md

 # Software Framework

-This is a summary of the structure of the python-based HAIKU software system currently in development.
+This is a summary of the originally planned structure of the python-based HAIKU software system currently in development.
-As the system is developed, a beta version will be available on our public [github page](https://github.com/BAE-Systems-HAIKU/HAIKU).
+A beta version is available on our public [github page](https://github.com/BAE-Systems-HAIKU/HAIKU).
-This page will include steps required to download and preprocess training data, and to get HAIKU operational on your system.
+[This page](../Tutorials/configure_haiku/) includes steps required to download and preprocess training data, and to get HAIKU operational on your system.

+The following is somewhat out-of-date, but provides a general description of the overall HAIKU architecture.

  \* **_classes_** and _member functions_ are denoted as such section.